Outcomes4Me Secures $21M in Funding Learn more >>

 There’s a lot of information out there about prostate cancer, and not all of it is accurate.
 Let’s clear up a few common myths.

-Why Prostate Cancer Staging Matters
+Why Does Prostate Cancer Staging Matter?

 After a prostate cancer diagnosis, one of the first things your care team will do is determine its “stage.”
 Staging is simply a way to describe where the cancer is located, if or where it has spread, and whether it’s affecting other parts of your body.
 Think of it as a roadmap for your treatment plan.
 It helps your doctors understand how advanced the cancer is and what the most effective next steps might be.
 The stage of your cancer is one of the most important factors in determining your prognosis and treatment options.